Pierre Warren: Professional career

-Warren was rated the 12th best free safety in the 2014 NFL Draft by NFLDraftScout.com.
+Warren was rated the 12th best free safety in the 2014 NFL draft by NFLDraftScout.com.
 Nolan Nawrocki of NFL.com predicted that Warren would go undrafted and be a priority free agent.
 Nawrocki stated that Warren was "At his best in deep zone coverage, but deficient strength, physicality and instincts will turn some teams off, and he does not project as a core special-teams contributor."

-New Orleans Saints

-Warren signed with the New Orleans Saints on May 12, 2014 after going undrafted in the 2014 NFL Draft.
+Warren signed with the New Orleans Saints on May 12, 2014, after going undrafted in the 2014 NFL draft.
 He was released by the Saints on August 30 and signed to the team's practice squad on September 2, 2014.
-He was released by the Saints on September 18, 2014.
+He was released again on September 18, 2014.

-Minnesota Vikings

 Warren was signed to the Minnesota Vikings' practice squad on October 7, 2014.

-New Orleans Saints

-Warren was signed off the Minnesota Vikings' practice squad by the New Orleans Saints on November 18, 2014.
-He made his NFL debut on November 24, 2014, starting against the Baltimore Ravens and recording seven tackles.
-He recorded his first two career interceptions against the Chicago Bears on December 15, 2014.
+Warren was signed off the Vikings' practice squad by the Saints on November 18, 2014.
+He made his NFL debut on November 24, 2014, on Monday Night Football, starting against the Baltimore Ravens and recording seven tackles.
+He recorded his first two career interceptions against the Chicago Bears on December 15, 2014, on Monday Night Football.
 Warren was released by the Saints on September 5, 2015.

-Ottawa Redblacks

 On February 3, 2016, Warren signed a contract with the Ottawa RedBlacks of the Canadian Football League.
 After participating in the first rookie practice, he informed General Manager Marcel Desjardins that he no longer wanted to pursue professional football.

 Warren participated in The Spring League in 2017.